THE BOOK OF SECOND PETER

 Peter implies that God delivered Lot because of his righteousness.
-In the Genesis account it sounds as though God delivered Lot because of Abraham’s intercession.
-Since both motivations are in the Scriptures it must be the case that both are true.
+In the Genesis account, it sounds as though God delivered Lot because of Abraham’s intercession.
+Since both motivations are in the Scriptures, both must be true.
 Perhaps Peter had access to an account that was not included when the Scriptures were compiled.

 Remember, Peter is pointing out the end of those in the churches who are unrighteous.